prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 ### Native histograms performance

 To work out the delta for all the cumulative native histograms in an range, the first sample is subtracted from the last and then adjusted for counter resets within all the samples.
 Counter resets are detected at ingestion time when possible.
 This means the query engine does not have to read all buckets from all samples to calculate the result.
 The same is not true for delta metrics - as each sample is independent, to get the delta between the start and end of the range, all of the buckets in all of the samples need to be summed, which is less efficient at query time.

+## Risks
+Experimental
+what if people use?
+more risky, why it's not the default

 ## Implementation Plan